 When big life events like a wedding, moving or a special vacation pop up, it can be hard to find the funds to pay for them.
 And when it’s hard to find the funds, it can be really tempting to use just use one of your credit cards.

-Instead, consider opening a new credit card that comes with a zero percent introductory APR so you can pay off the balance over time without paying interest.
+Instead, consider opening a new credit card that comes with a 0% introductory APR, so you can pay off the balance over time without paying interest.